linneman/tinyscheme/README.md

 # Illustration how to embed TinyScheme within a C program

 TinyScheme is a lightweight Scheme interpreter written by Dimitrios Souflis and Kevin Cozens.
-Please refer to http://tinyscheme.sourceforge.net/home.html for more detailed information about this specific scheme implementation.
+Please refer to the [project website](http://tinyscheme.sourceforge.net/home.html) for more detailed information about this specific scheme implementation.

 This project is an out of the box illustration how to embeded the interpreter in a C application under an Unix operating system (Linux, BSD, Mac OS X).